A. H. Savage

-A. H. Savage (fl.
-1870s) was an English amateur footballer.
-He made one appearance for England as a goalkeeper, and also played for the original Crystal Palace club.
+A. H. Savage was an English amateur footballer.
+He made one appearance for England in 1876 as a goalkeeper, and also played for the original Crystal Palace club.
 His identity is not definitively known; most football researchers now identify him as Arthur Henry Patrick Savage (18 October 1850 – 15 August 1905), but there are other contenders.

 Identity

 Football historians have always had difficulty identifying the precise name and details of A.H.
 Savage who played for the original Crystal Palace club and played for England against Scotland in the fifth international between the countries in March 1876.